LEB-EPFL/iSIM/control/README.md

 1. Run uv sync in that folder
 1. micro-manager has to be installed.
 The easiest is to use the CLI
     ```
-    mmcore.exe included with pymmcore-plus.
     mmcore install -d C:\isim
     mmcore use C:\iSIM\Micro-Manager_2.0.3_20250523 #replace with used version
-    You can use this to install a certain version (20250523 works when this is written)
-          -r, --release TEXT    Release date. e.g. 20210201  \[default: latest-compatible]
     ```
+    >You can use this to install a certain version (20250523 works when this is written)
+    `-r, --release TEXT    Release date. e.g. 20210201  \[default: latest-compatible]`

 1. Make a shortcut to run C:\iSIM\iSIM\control\main.ps1
 1. For each user follow [add new user](../docs/new_user.md)